Tool · Investor Sam Retirement

 Can I contribute to both in the same year?

-Yes — the IRS $7,000 annual IRA limit (2025) applies to the combined total across all your traditional and Roth IRAs.
+Yes — the IRS $7,500 annual IRA limit for 2026 ($8,600 if you are 50 or older) applies to the combined total across all your traditional and Roth IRAs.
 You can split contributions however you like.
 Many advisors suggest hedging both in mid-career years when your future rate is uncertain.

 What about Required Minimum Distributions?